google/zetasql/docs/data-manipulation-language.md

 column, you can omit the column from the `INSERT` statement.
 Alternatively, you can insert the default value explicitly using the `DEFAULT` keyword.

-**Note:** If a column does not require a value, the default value is typically `NULL`.
+**Note:** If a column doesn't require a value, the default value is typically `NULL`.

 The following example inserts default values for all unspecified columns.